Byari dialect: Distinction of 'a' and 'e'

-The final 'a' of standard Malayalam corresponds to the final 'e' in Beary Bashe.
+The final 'a' of standard Malayalam corresponds to the final 'e' in Byari.

 Distinction of 'n' and 'm'

-The word final 'n' and 'm' of standard Malayalam are dropped in Beary Bashe.
+The word final 'n' and 'm' of standard Malayalam are dropped in Byari.

 Degeminated consonants

-Geminated consonants occurring after a long vowel and also after a second short vowel of a word in standard Malayalam get degeminated in Beary Bashe.
+Geminated consonants occurring after a long vowel and also after a second short vowel of a word in standard Malayalam get degeminated in Byari.

 Lexical relations

-Almost all lexical items in Beary Bashe can be related to corresponding lexical items in Malayalam, Tulu or Perso-Arabic origin.
+Almost all lexical items in Byari language can be related to corresponding lexical items in other Malayalam varieties, Tulu or Perso-Arabic origin.

 However, some equivalents can only be found in Mappila dialects of Malayalam in Kerala.

 Person endings

 Verbs in old Dravidian languages did not have any person marking.
 Person endings of verbs observed in modern Dravidian languages are later innovations.

 Malayalam is the only Dravidian language that does not show any verbal person suffixes, so Malayalam verbs can be said to represent the original stage of Dravidian verbs (though Old Malayalam did have verbal person suffixes at some point).
-Person suffixes in Beary Bashe closely resemble those of Tulu, although the past tense in this dialect agrees with that of standard Malayalam in shape as well as in the distribution of allomorphs.
+Person suffixes in Byari closely resemble those of Tulu, although the past tense in this language agrees with that of standard Malayalam in shape as well as in the distribution of allomorphs.

 Arabic influence

-Beary Bashe is strongly influenced by the Arabic language.
+Byari is strongly influenced by the Arabic language.
 Nativised Arabic words are very common in everyday speech, especially in coastal areas.
-Saan, Pinhana, Gubboosu, Dabboosu, Pattir, Rakkasi, Seintaan, and Kayeen are a few examples of Beary words with Arabic roots.
-Beary Bashe also has words related to Tamil and Malayalam.
-Tamil and Malayalam Speakers can understand Beary up to an extent of 75%.
+Byari also has words related to Tamil and Malayalam.
+Tamil and Malayalam Speakers can understand Byari up to an extent of 75%.